SeongBumKim/SeongBumKim/README.md

 19.02 graduted Dongguk University<br>
 21.06 served as first Lieutenant

-- 👀 I’m interested in ...
+- 👀 I’m interested in Designing Architecture
-- 🌱 I’m currently learning Cloud
+- 🌱 I’m currently learning Cloud, Python, html/css/js, react, django
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me >>> seongbum9@gmail.com
--

 <!---
 SeongBumKim/SeongBumKim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.